Gibberlings3/transitions/readme.transitions.english.txt

 * Add comments about wanted posters to heads of temples, order of radiant heart and shadow thieves as well as some SoD NPCs such as Dorn
 * Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2, even as a cameo (Ajantis)
 * Move BG1 personal chest contents to a stronghold chest with compliments of dukes when name is cleared
-* Make sure new bhaal-spawn powers are removed during BG2 and all are added back in at the end
 * Clean up unique items that might be duplicated due to playing areas out of normal sequence
 * Allow for actual transition to dual-class mage from single classed Imoen during her training with Duke Liia
-* Open up Suldanessellar after Irenicus is defeated for quests
 * Add a romance with Queen Ellesime
-* Allow all quests to be completed after Irenicus is defeated
 * Move BG1/SoD personal chest contents to a pocket plane chest with comments by the imp
 * Add a "continue the adventure" ending with Bhaalspawn powers intact
-* Expanded world event timers

 ------------------------------------------------------------------------
 COMPATABIITY NOTES